benmvp/benmvp.com/talks.md

 > But how do you interview these junior developers when they don’t have any prior professional experience?
 And once hired, how do you mentor them in order to set them up for success?
 What are some ideas for helping them grow in their career.
 Is it even all worth it?
 >
 > Through missteps and wins, Eventbrite has interviewed, hired and grown the careers of many bootcamp grads.
 Come and learn some processes we used to successfully bring on junior devs.
 Or as a junior dev yourself, the types of organizations you should look out for.

+### Let’s web dev like it’s 1999!

+> When we “view source” our modern web applications, the code looks nothing like what we originally wrote.
+At a minimum, it’s gone through linting, transpilation, obfuscation, minification, and bundling.
+And in order to build our beautifully designed apps with sophisticated interactions, we leverage the latest features in HTML, CSS and JavaScript available in our modern evergreen browsers.
+>
+> However, when web development was in its infancy two decades ago, things were drastically different.
+Sites had hit counters, used frames for navigation, and were updated manually via FTP.
+We used the blink tag and scrolling marquees!
+Let’s take a walk down memory lane (or have a history lesson) and have some laughs cringing at how sites looked, how they were built, and the rudimentary tooling we had to develop them.

 ### Native Flexbox